Luoyang

 Situated on the central plain of China, Luoyang is among the oldest cities in China and one of the cradles of Chinese civilization.
 It is the earliest of the Four Great Ancient Capitals of China.

-Names
+Etymology

 The name "Luoyang" originates from the city's location on the north or sunny ("yang") side of the Luo River.
-Since the river flows from west to east and the sun is to the South of the river, the sun always shines on the north side of the river.
-Luoyang has had several names over the centuries, including Luoyi (洛邑) and Luozhou (洛州), though Luoyang has been its primary name.
+Since the river flows from west to east and the sun is to the south of the river, the sun always shines on the north side of the river.
+Luoyang has had several names over the centuries, including Luoyi (洛邑) and Luozhou (洛州), but Luoyang has been its primary name.
 It has also been called Dongdu (東都 (eastern capital)) during the Tang dynasty, Xijing (西京 (western capital)) during the Song dynasty, or Jingluo (京洛 (capital Luo)).
 During the rule of Wu Zetian, the only female emperor in Chinese history, the city was known as Shendu (神都 (divine capital)).
 Luoyang was renamed Henanfu (河南府) during the Qing dynasty but regained its former name in 1912.